mvolkmann/blog/src/swift/swift-ui.md

 To save a video of a Simulator session, select File ...
 Record Screen.
 When finished, click the stop button at the top of the simulator.
+Right-click on the video thumbnail that appears and select where it should be saved.
-A `.mp4` file whose name begins with "Simulator Screen Recording" followed by the device name, date, and time will be saved in the Desktop directory.
+A `.mp4` file whose name begins with "Simulator Screen Recording" followed by the device name, date, and time will be saved in the selected location.
 Double-click the file to play it in the "QuickTime Player" app.

 There are many more features in the Simulator menus.